 Home / History and Purpose

 In the early 1930’s, home office employees of Woodmen of the World Life Insurance Society informally pooled their resources to help their fellow employees with their financial needs.
-This “cooperative” effort spread under the leadership of Morris Sheppard, then Treasurer for Woodmen of the World Life Insurance Society and a United States Senator from Texas.
+This ‘cooperative’ effort spread under the leadership of Morris Sheppard, then Treasurer for Woodmen of the World Life Insurance Society and a United States Senator from Texas.

-The original bill was written by Morris Sheppard, a United States Senator from Texas and the Treasurer for Woodmen of the World Life Insurance Society.
-Senator Sheppard not only wrote the bill, but he also championed it to unanimous consent in the United States Senate.
-Upon the signing of the Federal Credit Union Act into law by President Franklin Roosevelt in 1934, Senator Sheppard immediately chartered two federal credit unions.
-The very first federal charter was issued to the Morris Sheppard Texarkana Federal Credit Union in Senator Sheppard’s home town and charter #16 was issued to the Morris Sheppard W. O. W. Federal Credit Union.
+Senator Sheppard not only wrote the bill, the Federal Credit Union Act, but he also championed it to unanimous consent in the United States Senate.
+Upon the signing of the Federal Credit Union Act into law by President Franklin D. Roosevelt in 1934, Senator Sheppard immediately chartered two federal credit unions.
+The very first federal charter was issued to the Morris Sheppard Texarkana Federal Credit Union in Senator Sheppard’s home town and charter #16 was issued to the Morris Sheppard W. O. W. Federal Credit Union in Omaha.

-Pictured at right is the former Woodmen of the World building (1323 Farnam St), built in 1912.
-The building was the headquarters of Woodmen of the World from 1912 until 1934.
+Pictured at right is the former Woodmen of the World Building, built in 1912, and located at 1323 Farnam Street.
+The building was the headquarters of Woodmen of the World Life Insurance Society from 1912 until 1934.
 The building was demolished in 1977.
-Hover over the image of the original Woodmen of the World building (pictured) to see the Woodmen Tower now.
-The Woodmen Tower was completed in 1969, rises 30 stories over Omaha at 1700 Farnam Street.
+Hover over the image of the original Woodmen of the World Building to see the WoodmenLife Tower as it is today.
+The WoodmenLife Tower was completed in 1974, and rises 28 stories over Omaha at 1700 Farnam Street.